 From time to time, we are a party to or otherwise involved in legal proceedings, claims and government inspections or investigations and other legal matters both inside and outside the United States, arising in the ordinary course of our business or otherwise.
 Such matters are subject to many uncertainties and outcomes are not predictable with assurance.
-See Note 10 "Commitments and Contingencies" in the Notes to the Condensed Combined Financial Statements, which discussion is incorporated herein by reference.
+See Note 10 "Commitments and Contingencies" in the notes to the condensed consolidated financial statements, which discussion is incorporated herein by reference.